Highcliffe House through the ages

 Highcliffe House, originally called The Rookery, was built circa 1880 by a reputable Victorian architect/engineer, Bob Jones.

-Bob built the Lynton Town Hall and the famous water powered Cliff Railway.
-Originally used as a gentleman’s summer residence, its commanding position within walking distance of the town has stunning sea views across the North Devon coastline from every room that will take your breath away
+Bob built the Lynton Town Hall and the famous water-powered Cliff Railway.
+The house was originally used as a summer residence.
+Highcliffe has a commanding position within walking distance of the town.
+The house offers stunning sea views from every room that will take your breath away.

-The Major had a distinguished military career serving with the 2nd Battalion 60th Rifles in the Afghan war from October 1878 to February 1880 and took part in the advance on and occupation of Kandahar and Khelat-i-Ghilizie.
+The Major had a distinguished military career.
+He served with the 2nd Battalion 60th Rifles in the Afghan war from October 1878 to February 1880.
+The General took part in the advance and occupation of Kandahar and Khelat-i-Ghilizie.

 In the early part of the 1900s, the house passed to a religious charity who ran it as a retreat for Christian workers.
 At some point after the great wars, a chalet block and common room were added to the area that is now the drive.
 These additions to Highcliffe (or the Rookery as it was then) were actually very unsightly, and they were removed by the owner on Highcliffe in 1996.
 It was at this time when the main car park was constructed.

 Neal and Jason fell for the charms of Highcliffe House in 2015.
 In 2016 they became the proud owners and custodians of this majestic house with its spectacular views and centuries of history.